kovipu/aws-terraform-demo/README.md

 # aws-terraform-demo

-A simple AWS + Terraform demo.
+This is a simple demo for AWS with Terraform managed state.
+In this example, we'll walk through setting up AWS and Terraform, building infrastructure with it, refactoring and finally destroying it.

 For this demo, you'll need
 * A computer running macOS, Linux or Windows